DanPearce/CI_PP5_Nexus/README.md

 - [Favicon.io](https://favicon.io/) - Used to create the favicon featured on the site.
 - [Am I Responsive? - ui.dev](https://ui.dev/amiresponsive) - Used to create the responsive images for the site.
 - [Cloudinary](https://cloudinary.com/) - Used to host the images used on the live site.
 - [JWT](https://jwt.io/) - Used to remove access tokens when a user logs out from the site.
-Also used to prevent unathenticated requests.
+Also used to prevent unauthenticated requests.
 - [React Infinite Scroll Component](https://www.npmjs.com/package/react-infinite-scroll-component) - Used to prevent all posts/comments from loading at one time, allows them to load once scrolled into view.
-- [React Router](https://reactrouter.com/en/main) - Used to enhasing the routing experience used in the application and allows more control over pages/components.
+- [React Router](https://reactrouter.com/en/main) - Used to enhance the routing experience used in the application and allows more control over pages/components.
 - [Coolors](https://coolors.co/) - Used to create the palette for this documentation.
-- [Photopea](https://www.photopea.com/) - Used to make graphical chnanges to some of the images used on the site.
+- [Photopea](https://www.photopea.com/) - Used to make graphical changes to some of the images used on the site.
-- [Enable JavaScript](https://www.enable-javascript.com/) - Link provided to allow users who don't have js enabled to find out how to turn this on.
+- [Enable JavaScript](https://www.enable-javascript.com/) - Link provided to allow users who don't have JS enabled to find out how to turn this on.
 - Validation:
-    - [WC3 Markup Validation Serivce](https://validator.w3.org/) - Used to validate the HTML.
+    - [WC3 Markup Validation Service](https://validator.w3.org/) - Used to validate the HTML.
     - [W3C Jigsaw Validation Service](https://jigsaw.w3.org/css-validator/) - Used to validate the CSS.
     - [ESLint](https://eslint.org/) - Used to validate the JSX.
-    - [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Use to ensure the site is accessibile to all.
+    - [WAVE - Web Accessibility Evaluation Tool](https://wave.webaim.org/) - Use to ensure the site is accessible to all.
     - [Lighthouse](https://developers.google.com/web/tools/lighthouse) - Used to check performance of the site.

 ## Validation and Testing